sotakao/STUOD_Hackathon_2021/README.md

 We have also provided an interactive three-part machine learning tutorial in the `tutorials` folder that will get all the particpants up to speed with the hackathon.
 This includes a detailed guide on:

-- The basics of statistical classification using the Lorenz '63 model, where the task is to classify points on the Lorenz attractor depending on whether it lands on the left or right butterfy wing after some time.
+- The basics of statistical classification using the Lorenz '63 model.
-- Introduction to statistical regression using the two-level Lorenz '96 model, where the task is to construct a parametrization scheme that models the subgrid scale effects on the slow variables.
+- Introduction to statistical regression using the two-level Lorenz '96 model.
 - Handling real data with `pandas` using a simplified version of the meteoblue data used in Challenge 1.

 Todo: Convert it to binder or colab format to make it interactive